Fort Mims, Alabama

 1814.
 Led by the war chief Menawa, the main

-fighting force of the Red Sticks was beaten by
+fighting force of the Red Sticks was totally

 and the military power of the Creek Nation